lbechberger/LearningPsychologicalSpaces/README.md

 #### 2.2.1 Correlations between Psychological Features

 The R script `analyze_features.r` conducts a statistical analysis of the raw feature ratings.
-It can be invoked as follows, where `all_features.csv` is the file produced by `export_feature_ratings.py`.
+It can be invoked as follows, where `all_features.csv` is the file produced by `export_feature_ratings.py`, which contains the aggregated feature ratings.
 ```
 Rscript code/mds/data_analysis/analyze_features.r -f path/to/all_features.csv
 ```